Chapter 171 — Driver's License

 Motorcycle Road Guard Certificate

-To serve as a motorcycle road guard (directing traffic for motorcycle group rides), a person must have a valid …
+To perform traffic control as a motorcycle road guard for group rides, a person must hold a valid motorcycle road guard …